Tag: game design

 • High rolls emphasize that flavor in a big way.

-• Example: Imagine you’re in a survival situation, trying to find shelter in a post-apocalyptic world.
+• Example: Your ragged crew’s scraping by in a poisoned wasteland, storms howling outside.
+You need shelter, now!
 The flavor die is set to Safety.
 A roll of 1 means the shelter is unsafe (maybe it’s crawling with threats), but a roll of 6 means the shelter is perfectly secure and safe.

 Beyond the Standard Build: Customizing Dice Labels